"After it's been raining, the sun comes out... that's when you see a Rainbow!" Lexi, Year 2

-This year, we have welcomed two new members of the midday team.
 All of our midday staff have received training around safeguarding and supporting effective play.
-Some of our team have received specialist training to meet specific needs of children within our school, including adminstering emergency medication and autism awareness.
+Some of our team have received specialist training to meet specific needs of children within our school, including administering emergency medication and autism awareness.

-One of our staff mental health champions, Miss Short, has also developed a project whereby the children in the school are supported in being recognised good friends to all.
-These children are known in school as our pupil champions and can be recognised by their rainbow badges!
+The Rainbow Team work with a selected group of children that are recognised as being good friends to all.
+These children are known in school as our rainbow champions and can be recognised by their rainbow badges and lanyards!

-They work as a team, similarily to how the school council operates, to help their peers in resolving issues.
-They meet on a half termly basis with Miss Short to take part in activities including role play where they can practise supporting their friends in restorative play.
+They work as a team, similarly to how the school council operates, to help their peers in resolving issues.
+They meet on a half termly basis with Mrs Sfaltos to take part in activities including role play where they can practise supporting their friends in restorative play.

 The NHS recognise mindfulness as a tool for helping us to understand ourselves and live a happier life.
 It focuses on being present in the moment.

-This can be a great tool to comat anxiety, depression or to just help mentally well people to enjoy life in the moment.
+This can be a great tool to combat anxiety, depression or to just help mentally well people to enjoy life in the moment.

 Mindfulness can also be a helpful approach to use for times of stress at home, including improving sleep.
 Here is a youtube clip that we recommend for helping children to settle down to bedtime: